Daniel Yankelovich: Landmark Education study

 Yankelovich conducted an analysis of Landmark Education, Analysis of The Landmark Forum and Its Benefits, which consisted of a survey conducted of more than 1300 people who completed The Landmark Forum during a three-month period.
 Some details of the study methodology, especially concerning sampling methods and demographics of study participants, remain undefined in Landmark Education's "full report" on it.
 It is unknown whether any part of Yankelovich's study was based on direct empirical research through participation in any of Landmark Education's related coursework.
 Yankelovich concluded that 3 month after having participated 90% to 95% self-reported value in taking the course.

 The New Framework Group

 By 1982, Yankelovich had grown concerned that many of the postwar policies which had more or less succeeded between 1945-1980 were badly in need of rethinking.
-With Congressman Les Aspin, Yankelovich chaired The New Framework Group, which brought together prominent men and women in a variety of fields, to discuss fruitful areas of reform.
+With Congressman Les Aspin, Yankelovich chaired The New (New York) Framework Group, which brought together prominent men and women in a variety of fields, to discuss fruitful areas of reform.
 They created four subgroups: in economic policy, foreign affairs, social policy, and the role of government.